-Project Solar holds your hand through the entire solar process.
+Project Solar holds your hand throughout the entire solar process.
 The steps involved are as follows:

-- We create electrical and structural engineering plans to send to the city for permits
+2. We create electrical and structural engineering plans to send to the city for permits.

-- Together we set a date for install and shipment of equipment
+3. Together we set a date for install and shipment of equipment.

 Project Solar does all of the site design, engineering, permitting, and final electrical work.
 We can even have the panels delivered on top of your roof!
 All you need to do is get on your roof, install the anchors and racking, screw the panels onto the rails, and run the wires to your electrical box.
 If you're willing to do that, DIY will save you thousands of dollars and you will experience a fantastic feeling of accomplishment.

-If Project Solar installs for you, we will do everything A-Z. You'll need to sign the permits before we submit to the city, schedule an install day, and then pay for the system, but besides that, we do all the heavy lifting.
+If Project Solar installs your solar system for you, we will do everything A-Z. You'll need to sign the permits before we submit to the city, schedule an install day, and then pay for the system, but besides that, we do all the heavy lifting.
 Literally.

 Yes, a battery can be added to your system later.
-At Project Solar, we use premium technology, micro inverters, which means you'll need to install batteries that handle AC power.
+At Project Solar, we use premium microinverters, which means you'll need to install batteries that handle AC power.
 Batteries such as the Enphase Encharge and the Tesla Powerwall 2 are designed for the input of AC power.

 Your panels generate electricity to be used by your house right away.
 Extra power is sent back to the electricity company for storage.
-Since maintenance workers need to work on the electrical lines during a power outage, your panels will actually shut off when they sense the power has gone down.
+Since maintenance workers need to work on the electrical lines during a power outage, your panels will actually shut off when they sense the power has gone down for safety reasons.